mynlp/pnmt/README.md

 This project will be organized and re-publish as another package since OpenNMT does not consider to include pre-trained models.

 Feel free to send a PR or feature request, I will reply at my best.

-I am currently busy with UTokyo entrance exam, so the repository might update slow from 2022.05.26.